International delegates please note: You will need a visa to enter Australia.

 Brisbane’s international and domestic airports are approximately 20km north east of the Central Business District (CBD), a 15 to 20 minute drive.
-Visitors can reach the central business district by taxi, shuttle bus or train.
+Visitors can reach the central business district by private transfer, taxi, shuttle bus or train.

 Airtrain – Airtrain services run frequently from Brisbane Airport and stops at 4 major stations in Brisbane City: Fortitude Valley, Central Station, Roma Street and South Brisbane, with the journey taking approximately 20 minutes.
 The airport stations are located directly outside the Domestic and International terminals.
 Airtrain fares start from $16.
 Pre-book or estimate your fare at http://www.airtrain.com.au/ (book online to receive a 10% discount on your fare).

 Tickets are also available for purchase during the conference from the Client and Visitors Services Centre located in the Main Foyer of the BCEC.

 Bus Services – Buses connect South Bank and Brisbane’s airports.
 A single transfer starts from $16 with Coachtrans, which departs the airports and Roma Street Transit Centre (CBD) every 30 minutes.
 All major city hotels are serviced on request.

 South Bank is serviced by two bus stations: The Cultural Centre Station on Melbourne Street and the South Bank Busway Station cnr of Colchester and Tribune Streets, South Bank.